Breathwork

 And when an old man is dying, the last thing he does is breathe out, then life departs.
 Breathing out is death, breathing in is life — they are like two wheels of a bullock cart.
 You live by breathing in as much as you live by breathing out.
 The breathing out is part of breathing in.
 You cannot breathe in if you stop breathing out.
 You cannot live if you stop dying.”

-You can follow your growth journey by following a guiding thread that runs through multiple themes.
-Each theme is connected to different courses and training.
+You can follow your personal growth journey by following a common thread that runs through multiple themes.
+Each technique and method is connected to different courses and trainings.
 Choose what helps you untangle the knots that prevent you from fully living and achieving happiness, success, balance, and serenity.